Hyperbolic groups acting improperly: Introduction

 \begin{corA} Suppose that $G$ is a hyperbolic group and that $\mc{H} = \{ H_1, \ldots, H_k \}$ is a collection of quasi-convex codimension--$1$ subgroups.
 If the vertex stabilizers of the $G$--action on a cube complex obtained by applying the Sageev construction to $\mc{H}$ are virtually special, then $G$ is virtually special. \end{corA}

 Since finding proper actions of hyperbolic groups on CAT$(0)$ cube complexes is much harder than finding cocompact actions, Theorem \ref{omnibus} is expected to be a powerful new tool for proving that hyperbolic groups are virtually special.
-Already Yen Duong \cite{Yen_thesis} has used Theorem \ref{omnibus} to show that random groups in the square model at density $<1/3$ are virtually special.
+As mentioned above, already Yen Duong \cite{Yen_thesis} has used Theorem \ref{omnibus} to show that random groups in the square model at density $<1/3$ are virtually special.
+Theorem \ref{omnibus} (as well as Corollary \ref{t:quotient CAT(0)} below) are also applied in the paper \cite{EinsteinG} to provide a characterization of relatively hyperbolic groups with $2$--sphere boundary in terms of actions on cube complexes.

 Theorem \ref{t:cell qc iff hyp} is one of the key ingredients of the proof of Theorem \ref{omnibus}.
 We now explain how Theorem \ref{omnibus} is a consequence of the above-mentioned results of Agol and Wise, along with Theorem \ref{t:cell qc iff hyp} and the following result (proved in Section \ref{s:Dehn filling}).